-There are simple rules of thumb that can be sued as somewhat of a guide for properly sizing your water line.
-Such as, a single family home with only 1 bathroom can use a 1″ water line.
-Another rule of thumb is that a 2 family home would require an 1 1/4″ water line.
+There are simple rules of thumb that can be used as somewhat of a guide for properly sizing your water line.
+Such as a single-family home with only 1 bathroom can use a 1″ water line.
+Another rule of thumb is that a 2-family home would require a 1 1/4″ water line.
 But sizing your water service line is actually more complicated than that, and it has nothing to do with what size line presently exists.
 As an example, the number of plumbing fixtures in a house built 100 years ago may bear little resemblance to how many plumbing fixtures now exist.

 As stated above, Balkan provides a free water service line sizing service for any NYC property owner.
 The 3 factors that determine the legally required size for your water line are the “fixture count”, length of the run, and building type.
 Correctly sizing a water service is best left to a Licensed professional.
 A licensed Master Plumber will abide by NYC Plumbing Code.
 And once again, whatever size line presently exists in your property in no way determines the required size of your new replacement water service line.